astropy/astropy-workshop/00-Install_and_Setup/README.md

 ## 1. Install Mambaforge (if needed)

 *Mambaforge is a free minimal installer for mamba.
-It is a small, bootstrap version of Anaconda that includes only mamba, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.
+It is a small, bootstrap version of mamba that includes only mamba, Python, and a few packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.
 Note, though, that if you have Mambaforge, Miniconda or the full Anaconda already installed, you can skip to the next step.*